Once again, spring, with the kanzen cherry blossom

 I go outdoors into the corridors of plum and cherry blossoms, the florid wisterias with their dangling racemes, their whips you must cut back three times a season or they will eat your cat, your car, your house.
 Here on the street the magnolias lift their cups waiting for spring to pour itself down.
 I know what’s in there.
 I know they have crowns, Kinder egg treats, their surprises, their jesters’ hats with dangling gold bells.
 The air is tinted with scent of hyacinths: Carnegie, City of Harlem, China Pink, Woodstock.
 They grow ceraceous, stiff along their water-filled stalks, blossoms further apart or closer together depending on light conditions—in my garden with its parsimonious sunshine, they can only try hard, but they give off their kick of perfume, they string it out, they let me have it anyway.
 Spring is soft as cotton batten, and some moments it goes gaudy as a circus.
 Watch the chestnut leaf unfurl.
 Watch the Clematis coil around the stem.
 Watch the talented beak of the finch as it cracks a sunflower seed.
 Watch the spotted towhee peck, the variegated thrush as it hurries to hide itself.
 The sempiternitous sky carves its bowl of the possibilities up beyond the clouds where rockets shoot, where astronauts imagine, where Sally Ride rode her lesbianism into blue space, where Christa McAuliffe exploded when I still lived in the house with the climbing tree.

 I kick off my shoes, pull at my socks.
 The crust of the earth is chilled under my feet, dark, but the wet flock of grass stalks, the brush-cut of green against my toes is a party, takes me into the scrum of childhood when lawns were made for kick-the-can and there was no Round-Up and the measure of a good summer was whether you got enough callouses that you could walk across sharp pebbles and how big a cannonball splash you could make.
 I spill my hand over a Kanzan cherry trunk, bark rigid and broken.
 I unwrap the perianth, the floral envelope.
 A whole bough is Kyoto in April, the Philosopher’s Path, the wandering maiko in their wooden shoes, pink kimonos and white faces, elaborate combs.
-The individual petals in my hands weigh less than air; weigh less than the eyelashes I brushed last weekend against my lover’s rose-pink cheek.
+The individual petals in my hands weigh less than air; weigh less than the eyelashes I brushed last weekend from my lover’s rose-pink cheek.
 The petals are translucent, pink, silky.
 I don’t lift my arms, but lifting my arms is what I mean, into the symphonic air.

 One year, when I had greatly suffered, when my body was giving itself up, when I had lost all in the world there was to lose, except my life, and was losing that as surely as if I had a hole in my toe through which it drained, I heard a woman playing, on violin, Bach’s Violin Concerto No 1 in A minor, and I was drawn by the threads of music like a rat behind the Pied Piper of Hamelin, and I sank to a bench to listen, and was contrapuntally struck.
 Terror, relief.
 Pain, pleasure.
 Hatred, love.
 Sour, sweet.
 The labyrinth we all unwittingly walk, where everything horrible is eventually overwritten by beauty.
 Everything beautiful is eventually overwritten by horror.
 And repeat.
 I know this as a simple truth.
 This is ever reliable.